squash 'Vegetable Spaghetti'

 Cut squash 'Vegetable Spaghetti' in half and bake in its skin with garlic and butter, then scoop out the flesh with a fork for a deliciously fragrant side salad.
 The flowers are edible too, although you should use the male flowers and remove the pistil first.
 They are very tasty dipped in batter and then deep fried.

-Sow two seeds to a 10cm (4in) pot in late spring from April to May in a greenhouse or on a sunny windowsill.
-Pot on seedlings as they grow, then harden off carefully and plant out in a sunny, sheltered spot once all threat of frost has passed.
+Sow two seeds, 2.5cm (1in) deep, in a 10cm (4in) pot in late spring in a greenhouse or on a sunny windowsill.
+Lay the seed vertically as if it is laid flat they may rot before germinating.
+Germination takes approx 10-14 days with temperatures at 68-78°F (20-25°C).
+Pot on seedlings as they row, then harden off carefully and plant out in a sunny, sheltered spot once all threat of frost has passed.
+Leave 1.5m (5ft) between each plant and protect from slugs.
+Harvest once the squash has coloured up and the skins have hardened in in the sun.

 - Humans/Pets: If crop is bitter, don't eat or feed to pets